matanr1/CTFs/Matrix2021/Reversing/Hatter/hatter.md

 }
 ```

-in the beginning we call  FUN_00401350 lets reverse it.
+In the beginning we call FUN_00401350 lets reverse it.

-FUN_00401350() - this function update state of environment variables , lets rename this function and some vars:
+FUN_00401350() - this function update the state of environment variables , lets rename this function and some vars:
 ```c
 void update_env_vars_state(void)
 {